andresgalu/diff_drive/README.md

       roslaunch diff_drive demo.launch

-* **Terminal 3**: configurate the navigation waypoints and send them using the navigation client.
+* **Terminal 3**: source ROS and the catkin workspace.
+Then configure the navigation waypoints and send them using the navigation client.
 It can be used to send a single waypoint:

       rosrun diff_drive navigation_client 3.1 2.0